paras941/backend-from-scratch/README.md

 🎯 Objectives

-Master core backend concepts using Node.js and Express Understand how servers, APIs, and databases interact Build secure, scalable, and well-structured applications Prepare for software engineering interviews and real-world projects
+Master core backend concepts using Node.js and Express Understand how servers, APIs, and databases interact.
+Build secure, scalable, and well-structured applications Prepare for software engineering interviews and real-world projects